 - Preparation: Was the student prepared?
-Were they on time, with required lab equipment, having completed assignments/readings?

-- Quality and nature of the participant's contributions and interactions with others:

-Did the student demonstrate productivity in labs and/or offer help to others?
-Were the student's contributions or questions relevant?
+Were they on time, having completed assignments/readings? - Quality and nature of the participant's contributions and interactions with others: Were the student's contributions or questions relevant?
 Did they promote debate?
 Did the student respect others, listen well, and respond to others' input?